Safe Sun Campaign 2014

 Adoptions and Fosters

 We are occasionally able to directly assist shelters/rescues and pet owners.
-We have helped find a foster home for a cat, which would otherwise have not been able to get into a rescue (as they didn’t have any foster homes available).
+We have helped find a foster home for a cat, who would otherwise have not been able to get into a rescue (as they didn’t have any foster homes available).
 We have temporarily fostered pets for some of our participating organizations and we have also assisted with transportation of pets to reputable organizations when their guardians were unable to transport them.
 In 2015 Second Hope Circle took in kittens in urgent need of medical care.
 We found them a loving home together after 7 months in foster care with us.
 So far this means we have directly helped 8 pets find loving homes.

 Boots and Sammy were adopted in January 2016!
 We are so happy these two cuties found the best home possible!